dropbox/dropbox-sdk-dotnet/README.md

 Basic Setup
 -----------
+1. Prerequisites:
+  - Visual Studio 2013 or above.
+  - Sandcastle Help File Builder installed (https://github.com/EWSoftware/SHFB/releases).
+  - Nuget.exe in environment Path (https://dist.nuget.org/index.html).

-1. Clone the public and private SDK repo into `~/src`.
+2. Clone the public and private SDK repo into `~/src`.

-2. In the private SDK repo, run ``git submodule init`` followed by a ``git submodule update`` to pull in the ``spec`` and ``stone`` sub repos.
+3. In the private SDK repo, run ``git submodule init`` followed by a ``git submodule update`` to pull in the ``spec`` and ``stone`` sub repos.

 Updating the SDK for a new spec